All Educators know how to hack the brain. You should, too!

 Using static patterns over and over in your content can cause your content marketing rank to plummet.
 Instead, approach your content and how you create links in a fresh way that delights rather than detracts.
 Think of this as creating something beautiful, full of emotion and artistic creativity, like the artist who combines insight with the skill to create fresh and original art.
 Anything less is simply paint by number, and it bores the brain.

 Creating uninteresting link patterns is the paint by number strategy for SEO language.

 It’s better to create intriguing patterns that will engage both the reader and the search engine.

-The brain is wired to always be on the look out for new things.
+The brain is wired to always be on the lookout for new things.
 Novelty brings with it the potential for reward, and that is something the brain loves.
-The human brain can’t help but to be drawn to the unique.
+The human brain can’t help but be drawn to the unique.

 Combining ideas in unique ways creates the kind of novelty the brain craves.
 Your readers love what is new and clever, not what has already been done over and over.